viperML/neohome/src/content/blog/flake-utils/index.md

 ```

 This can get quite verbose very quickly, as we have to enumerate every system and write the same definition for each one.
-Another problem is that we are repeating the the arguments to `callPackage`, so if we need to change it, we must do it for every system, risking making some mistake in the process.
+Another problem is that we are repeating the arguments to `callPackage`, so if we need to change it, we must do it for every system, risking making some mistake in the process.
 And if we need to use some overlay, we need to `import nixpkgs` for each system.

 So [`flake-utils`](https://github.com/numtide/flake-utils) was written as a solution to this.
 It contains a collection of functions that help us collect the common pieces of code into a single block, and apply it to every system.
 The main one is `eachSystem`, to which we pass a **generic function over system**, and it will take care of generating the outputs for us: